Baryonification III: An accurate analytical model for the dispersion measure probability density function of fast radio bursts: Simulation and covariance

 \subsection{Consistency-check simulation}

-To validate our analytical results, we perform a Poisson simulation to obtain the DM PDF at various redshifts.
-We start by dividing a cylindrically-shaped comoving volume into tomographic redshift bins.
-Halos are then randomly distributed within each bin according to the halo mass function, and subsequently projected onto a plane (see \Cref{fig:simulation} for a sketch).
+To validate our analytical results, we perform a Poisson simulation to obtain the DM PDF at various redshifts. \review{We start from a mass function and calculate the number of expected halos within mass and redshift bins $m_i$, $z_j$ respectively.
+From this number, $\bar N_{m_i,z_j}$, we sample a Poisson random variable $N_{m_i,z_j}$ and randomly place the halos in the corresponding volume of the shell defined by the redshift width.
+Next, we assign the gas profile to each halo, \Cref{eq:rhogas}, and subsequently project it onto a plane (see \Cref{fig:simulation} for a sketch).
 We compute the DM by evaluating the contribution from halos intersecting the LOS.
 This provides a single DM value.
 By repeating this procedure for different sightlines, we can generate a histogram of the DM values, which serves as an estimate of the PDF.
-This corresponds to a single realisation of the consistency-check simulation.
+This corresponds to a single realisation of the consistency-check simulation.}